Best Mugshot Removal – Need help with mugshot removal now? Call 844-461-3632 to speak to a Mugshot Removal Specialist today!

 Why Is Your Mugshot Online?

 So how do mugshots make it onto a search engine?
 In other words, why are your mugshots online?
 The process is much simpler than you might expect.
-There are two primary sources for these unflattering images: arrest records and information scraped from the web.
+Two primary sources for these unflattering images are arrest records, and information scraped from the web.

 Arrest Records from Law Enforcement Agencies